CaptainCodeman/rdx/readme.md

 export const store = createStore({ models })
 ```

-The store that is created is a regular `rdx` store with some additional, auto-generated actionCreator-type methods added to the `dispatch` method to make using the store easier ... we'll get to those later.
+The store that is created is a regular Rdx store with some additional, auto-generated actionCreator-type methods added to the `dispatch` method to make using the store easier ... we'll get to those later.

 ### Plugins and Extensions

 If we require additional store functionality, that can be added by wrapping the store or providing plugins.
-Lets add state persistence and hydration using `localStorage` and also wire up the Redux DevTools extension  (both provided by `rdx`) plus add routing using a plugin provided by this package.
+Lets add state persistence and hydration using `localStorage` and also wire up the Redux DevTools extension (both provided by Rdx) plus add routing using a plugin provided by this package.

 First, we'll define our store configuration, including routes, in a separate file using a [tiny client-side router package](https://github.com/CaptainCodeman/js-router):